The 2018 annual meeting will be conducted August 3-5 at the

 If you are considering starting your own Christmas tree farm, full-time or as a hobby, it will be rewarding to see your hard work come to life.
 As with any farming endeavor, Christmas tree farming requires smart planning, efficient management, a dedicated application of information, determination and good old work.
 There is no better organization than the Southern Christmas Tree Association to become a member of when considering such an operation, implementing farming practices or increasing your knowledge base of this rewarding industry.
 Sharing experience counts at SCTA.

-We believe in creating memories that will last a lifetime.
+SCTA believes in members helping members and creating memories that will last a lifetime.